From just north of the North Carolina border to Barefoot Landing.

 Not Found Elsewhere

 Family owned and operated, Callahan’s of Calabash (9973 Beach Dr SW) has satisfied loyal shoppers for 40 years.
 From home décor to gifts and apparel, you are nearly guaranteed to find something you just can’t live without.
 The same family owns Sea Island Trading Co.
-(720 Hwy.
-17 N.) just across the border in Little River where Southern Belles or those who love them, can find designer clothing, jewelry and home furnishings!
-For everything beachwear and in between visit one of five locations of Beach Life Resortwear (see ad on pg.
-47).
+(720 Hwy 17 N) just across the border in Little River where Southern Belles or those who love them, can find designer clothing, jewelry and even furniture!

 The Great Outdoors

-You came TO the beach FOR the beach – sitting in a comfy sand chair under an umbrella and listening to the waves break on the shore – bliss!
+We know you came here for the beach – sitting in a comfy sand chair under an umbrella and listening to the waves break on the shore – bliss!
 Locals love the Cherry Grove Fishing Pier for beach access and enjoying a walk on the pier, but parking fees apply!
 Between Cherry Grove and North Myrtle Beach you can find lots of free public parking and easy access to the shore.
-Crescent Beach and Windy Hill are both fun places to spend your beach day.
+Crescent Beach and Windy Hill are both also fun places to spend your beach day.
 But there is a lot more to do on the north end.

 Play Tarzan for the day at Go Ape Zipline and Treetop Adventure!
 Thrill-seekers will find a day of adventure here, and they have recently added a Treetop Junior course for the younger crowd.
-If this is a little too much action, The North Myrtle Beach Sports Complex offers three hiking trails and lots of other outdoor activities.
+If this is a little too much action, The North Myrtle Beach Sports Complex offers three hiking trails and lots of other outdoor activities, including the exciting Shark Wake Park, where you can experience the extreme nature of wakeboarding without a boat.
+Saturdays and Sundays, from 10 am–noon, the wake is slower for beginners – get out there and have an adventure!

 Music & Dancing